 Disadvantages for vendors

 One major problem for software vendors that offer perpetual licensing is that, once the purchase has been finalized, the vendor effectively loses contact with the customer.
 This makes it difficult to continue to sell to the customer.
-Perhaps even more problematic is that the vendor has a much more difficult time gathering usage data.
+Even more problematic is that the vendor has a much more challenging time gathering usage data.
 This can limit their ability to analyze and improve their product offering.

 Disadvantages for customers